Fatherly love or: Egon and the mysterious visitor

 Schiele Folder EN

-[Translate to English:] Children dying was part of everyday family life at the end of the 19th century.
-Yet Adolf and Marie Schiele were hit especially hard.
-The first two pregnancies ended in a stillbirth.
-Then their third daughter, Elvira, died at age ten of meningitis.
-Egon was just three years old at the time and was suddenly the only child in the large station apartment occupied by the station master and his family.
-He sensed his parents’ sadness and for the first time, experienced the oppressive feeling of being abandoned.
-It was a feeling that would accompany him to the end of his short life.
+At the end of the 19th century, the death of children was part of everyday family life.
+But Adolf and Marie Schiele were hit particularly hard.
+Their first two pregnancies ended in stillbirths.
+Then their third daughter, Elvira, died of meningitis at the age of ten.
+Egon was just three years old at the time.
+And suddenly the only child in the large official apartment that the station manager lives in with his family.
+He feels his parents' grief.
+For the first time, he experiences the oppressive feeling of abandonment.
+A feeling that will stay with him for the rest of his short life.

 [Translate to English:]